California Laws Regarding Unpaid Internships

 At the time, some commentators stated that this might make California a more lenient place for internships.
 However, it can still be challenging for an employer in private industry to develop an unpaid internship program that will meet the federal and state standards.

-Legal Requirements for Unpaid Internships
+"Primary Beneficiary" Test for Unpaid Internships

-According to the U.S. Department of Labor and the California Department of Labor Standards Enforcement, there are certain standards that employers must follow when taking on unpaid interns.
-These requirements are intended to ensure that the intern is really receiving a valuable learning experience in exchange for free labor.
-Unless all of the following criteria are met, the intern is legally an employee, who must be paid the minimum wage, earn overtime, and receive all of the other protections guaranteed by state and federal employment laws:
+Unless all of the following criteria are met, the intern is legally an employee, who must be paid the minimum wage, earn overtime, and receive all of the other protections guaranteed by state and federal employment laws.

 Legal Issues for Employers